 So, scroll down to read the full scoop on the best CPU for streaming.

 CPU does matter when it comes to streaming.
-The CPU handles most of the burden that comes from content creation, media handling, gameplay, and streaming simultaneously.
+The CPU handles most of the burden from content creation, media handling, gameplay, and streaming simultaneously.
 Therefore, your streaming will be more efficient with a more efficient CPU.

 So, how much power do you need on your computer or laptop?